Posted on September 30 2017

 - ADL's, including something like standing from a seated position, especially after sitting for a long period of time

-Many people with hip bursitis can experience relief with adjusting daily activities in a non-surgical manner.
+Learning how to treat hip bursitis isn't as complicated as it sounds.
+Many people can experience hip bursitis relief with adjusting daily activities in a non-surgical manner.

 • Activity modification.
-Avoid the activities that worsen symptoms.
+One of the best ways to treat hip pain is to avoid the activities that worsen symptoms.
 These may include limiting high impact movements or squatting.
 If you are a runner or high

 impact athlete, consider taking your workout to the pool or an Alter G treadmill to reduce impact and weight bearing.
-Losing weight will also have a significant impact on improving hip pain.
+Losing weight will also have a significant impact on relieving hip pain.

 • Non-steroidal anti-inflammatory drugs (NSAIDs) may relieve pain and control inflammation.
 Talk with your doctor about the NSAIDs you use.
 NSAIDs may have adverse side effects if you have certain medical conditions or take certain medications.

 • Assistive devices.
-Use of a walking cane (on the opposite side of involved hip) or crutches for a week or more when needed.
+Use of a walking cane (on the opposite side of involved hip) or crutches for a week or more to treat hip bursitis pain.

 • Physical therapy to increase hip strength and flexibility.
 You may do these exercises on your own, or a physical therapist may teach you how to stretch your hip muscles and use other treatments such as aquatic therapy, soft tissue massage, ice/heat with a compress (such as the ActiveWrap Hip Ice Wrap), and ultrasound.

 Surgery is rarely needed for hip bursitis.
-However, todays arthroscopic surgery techniques are far less invasive, and recovery is quicker and less painful.
+However, today's arthroscopic surgery techniques for hip bursitis relief are far less invasive, and recovery is quicker and less painful.
 Typical procedures are done on an outpatient (same-day) basis with the patient up and walking same day as surgery.
+Learning how to treat hip bursitis before surgery is required, however, is the best solution for hip bursitis relief.